hpe-storage/python-hpedockerplugin/quick-start/README.md

 NOTE: Manual deployment is NOT supported with releases v1.1.0 and beyond.

 ## Single node etcd setup - Install etcd
 These steps are for a single node setup only.
 If you plan to run a container orchestration service (such as Docker UCP or Kubernetes) in a cluster of systems then refer to the etcd cluster setup below.
+These orchestration services typically already have setup instructions for an etcd cluster, so there is no need to create a separate etcd cluster in these cases.
+The plugin can safely share access to the same etcd cluster being used by the orchestration technology.

 First create an export for your local IP: